nicoleszc/metagenomic-pipeline/README.md

 ### Pipeline

+Our Snakemake pipeline processes FASTQ reads from both Illumina short-read sequencing and Hi-C sequencing to determine taxonomic and species abundances in each sample.
+The pipeline is divided into five main steps: Data, Read Processing, Assembly, Binning, Classification.
+The boxes under each step show the tools used.
+In addition, after classification, we developed an R Shiny script to visualize our results.
+A visual representation of our pipeline is shown below.

 ![Alt text](./images/pipeline.png)

 ## Example output

 A DAG is automatically produced through Snakemake.
-The DAG for the *N. oceanica* metagenomic pipeline is shown below.
+The DAG for the *N. oceanica* metagenomic pipeline is shown below, featuring only one of our samples,

 ![Alt text](./images/example_dag.png)